smartdevicelink/sdl_evolution/proposals/NNNN-add-generic-hmi-plugin-support.md

 #### TTS Plugin

-Connects to the `TTS` components of SDL Core, overriding this component in the Generic HMI.
+Connects to the `TTS` components of SDL Core, overriding this component in the Generic HMI.

 *Features:*